jordgarvi/portuguese-study-deck/README.md

 # Portuguese Verb Flashcards

 Welcome to the **Portuguese Verb Flashcards** project!
-This repository contains a collection of flashcards designed to help learners practice and memorize common Portuguese verbs.
+This repository contains a collection of flashcards designed to help learners practice and memorise common Portuguese verbs.

 ---

 ## Project Overview

 Learning verbs is key to mastering Portuguese.
-These flashcards are organized in a CSV format for easy use and integration with flashcard apps or any custom tools you prefer.
+These flashcards are organised in a CSV format for easy use and integration with flashcard apps or any custom tools you prefer.

 ---